cksystemsteaching/selfie/README.md

 ./grader/self.py array
 ```

 In C, an *array* is essentially a pointer to a contiguous block of memory that is accessed via an integer value called an *index*.
 Array declarations and array access both involve the bracket operator `[]` which is, as confusing it might be, used for these two very different purposes.
-Consider the following code:
+Consider the following example:

 ```c
 uint64_t a[2];